 You Have Recognized & Resolved The Main Issue

 You have used your time away from each other to face the main issue and mitigate the problem.
-For example, you may have better control of your emotions, perhaps you have adopted a more honest and open way to talk to each other, learned to listen to your spouse actively, and you have taken responsibility for your actions in the past.
+For example, you may have better control of your emotions, perhaps you have adopted a more honest and open way to talk to each other, learned to listen to your spouse actively, and have taken responsibility for your actions in the past.

 You Have Exchanges About Good Times In Your Marriage